vernonmu/CoderFriends/README.md

 * In your homeCtrl (create this file, or do an inline controller in the home route in `app.js`), let's throw friends into the scope and render them in the view (home.html).

 ##Step 5: NG un-authed auto-redirect
 We need a way for Angular to detect an un-authed web request (403) so we can redirect them back to the login page.
 We can do that by injecting a service that acts as an interceptor in Angular's httpProvider.
 It works sort of like middleware in Node.
+Add this chunk of code to your `app.js` file.

 ```
 app.config(function($httpProvider) {